A comprehensive guide to China’s latest retail developments

 JD.com is also taking steps into a service offering, most recently with the launch of its open blockchain platform.
 This tech helps its customers get more transparency and security over their operations.

 The likes of Kroger and Starbucks have already partnered with Alibaba to try and quickly gain a presence locally.
-This is where retail as a service really comes into its own as rather than having to create networks from scratch Kroger and Starbucks are both able to benefit from Alibaba’s well-honed logistics presence and brand reputation.
+This is where retail as a service really comes into its own.
+Rather than having to create networks from scratch, Kroger and Starbucks are both able to benefit from Alibaba’s well-honed logistics presence and brand reputation.

 One thing that’s likely to make a big impact in the future is the introduction of 5G.
 This is a serious step change in terms of mobile internet speeds and this opens up all sorts of new retail opportunities.
-This is not just on the front-end in terms of connected stores and apps, but also a retailer’s operations.
-With China’s track record for digital innovation it’s likely that we’ll see some interesting early approaches from its big players.
+This is not just on the front-end in terms of connected stores and apps, but also retailer operations.
+With China’s track record for digital innovation, it’s likely that we’ll see some interesting early approaches from its big players.